 |

 The Big Bang theory is the dominant scientific framework that attempts to explain the birth of the universe.
-According to this model, the universe emerged about 13.7 billion years ago from an extremely dense and hot state of matter.
-This cosmogonic event is often described as an incredibly explosive initial expansion, marking the beginning of time and space as we know it today.
-Despite its wide acceptance, questions remain about what happened before this crucial moment and the nature of the primordial universe.
-The study of the Big Bang continues to spark interest among physicists and cosmologists, who seek to deepen our understanding of the origins of the universe.
+According to this model, the universe emerged about 13.7 billion years ago from a state of extremely dense and hot matter.
+This cosmogonic event is often described as a violently explosive initial expansion, marking the beginning of time and space as we know it today.
+Despite its broad acceptance, questions remain about what happened before this crucial moment and the nature of the primordial universe.
+The study of the Big Bang continues to captivate physicists and cosmologists, who seek to deepen our understanding of the origins of the universe.

 The Big Bang is a fundamental concept in physics that describes the birth of our universe over 13 billion years ago.
-This theory is based on astronomical observations and mathematical models that suggest the universe emerged from an extremely dense and hot initial state.
-In this article, we will explore the different facets of this theory, as well as its evolution and implications.
+This theory relies on astronomical observations and mathematical models, which suggest that the universe emerged from an extremely dense and hot initial state.
+In this article, we will explore the various facets of this theory, as well as its evolution and implications.

 Origins of the Big Bang Theory

 The Big Bang theory was formulated in the 1920s, when astronomers such as Edwin Hubble and Georges Lemaître observed that the universe was expanding.
-Hubble discovered that galaxies were moving away from each other, which implied that a cataclysmic event must have occurred to initiate this expansion.
-Lemaître proposed that the universe was born from an extremely dense point, which he called “the primordial atom.”
+Hubble discovered that galaxies were moving away from each other, implying that a cataclysmic event must have occurred to initiate this expansion.
+Lemaître proposed that the universe was born from an extremely dense point, which he called the “primordial atom.”
 This proposition paved the way for further research into the origin of the universe.

 The Characteristics of the Big Bang